pleasureman/testimprovement/article/resource_management_english.md

     $ docker run -ti --cpu-shares 512 ubuntu:14.04 stress -c 1
     stress: info: [1] dispatching hogs: 1 cpu, 0 io, 0 vm, 0 hdd

 See the below log of the top command.
-PID of the first container is 1418, whose CPU usage is 66.1%.
-PID of the second container is 1471, whose CPU usage is 32.9.
+PID of the first container is 1418, whose CPU usage percentage is 66.1%.
+PID of the second container is 1471, whose CPU usage percentage is 32.9%.
 The proporation is appromately 2:1.
 The result is as expected.

     top - 18:51:50 up 9 days,  2:07,  0 users,  load average: 0.62, 0.15, 0.05
     Tasks:  84 total,   3 running,  81 sleeping,   0 stopped,   0 zombie